A Dynamic Stochastic Block Model for Multidimensional Networks: FTAs and trade networks

-We apply our DSBMM to international trade and show that it provides a general and unified framework merging two research lines: the Gravity model and the community detection literature, allowing study causality at a global level.
-Our model allows for new evidence in the trade literature within a coherent inference framework.
+Our DSBMM model and inference provide a unified and coherent framework for international trade analysis, merging Gravity models and community detection algorithms.
 Since the General Agreement of Tariffs and Trade, FTAs have been an important tool conceived as a means to increase trade flows among countries.
-We use the DSBMM to infer the causal relationship between FTAs and trade flows.
+We use the DSBMM to infer the {NGB} causal relationship between FTAs and trade flows.